Tarzan the Ape Man

 The inciting incident occurs at 14 minutes when Jane first glimpses Tarzan observing the expedition from a distance, introducing the mysterious wild man who will change her world..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This shows the protagonist's commitment to Tarzan abducts Jane, taking her away from the expedition and her father's world into his jungle domain—she crosses into a completely new reality., moving from reaction to action.
+This demonstrates the protagonist's commitment to Tarzan abducts Jane, taking her away from the expedition and her father's world into his jungle domain—she crosses into a completely new reality., moving from reaction to action.

 The Collapse moment at 79 minutes (74% through) represents the emotional nadir.
-Here, Jane is recaptured by her father's expedition, separated from Tarzan, facing the loss of her newfound freedom and love—her jungle life seemingly destroyed., illustrates the protagonist at their lowest point.
+Here, Jane is recaptured by her father's expedition, separated from Tarzan, facing the loss of her newfound freedom and love—her jungle life seemingly destroyed., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 86 minutes initiates the final act resolution at 80% of the runtime.
 Jane chooses Tarzan and the jungle over civilization, rejecting her father's authority and claims to her old life—a definitive commitment to her transformation., demonstrating the transformation achieved throughout the journey.